Tenzin Palmo: Career

 This phase lasted for six years.
-Then Tenzin Palmo left the monastery at her teacher’s suggestion to go to Lahaul in the higher reaches of the Indian Himalayas, where she would eventually enter the cave and launch herself into uninterrupted, intense spiritual practice.
+Then Tenzin Palmo left the monastery at her teacher's suggestion to go to Lahaul in the higher reaches of the Indian Himalayas, where she would eventually enter the cave and launch herself into uninterrupted, intense spiritual practice.

 The cave

 In 1976 Tenzin Palmo commenced living in a cave in the Himalayas measuring 10 feet wide and six feet deep and remained there for 12 years, for three of which she was in full retreat.
 The cave was high in the remote Lahaul area of the Indian Himalayas (nearby Tayul Gompa), on the border of Himachal Pradesh and Tibet.
 In the course of the retreat she grew her own food and practised deep meditation based on ancient Buddhist methods.
 In accordance with protocol, she never lay down, sleeping in a traditional wooden meditation box in a meditative posture for just three hours a night.
 The last three years were spent in complete isolation.
-She survived temperatures of below −30° Fahrenheit (−35°C) and snow for six to eight months of the year.
+She survived temperatures of below −30°F (−35°C) and snow for six to eight months of the year.

 Activism

 Tenzin Palmo emerged from the cave in 1988 and travelled to Italy as visa problems meant she needed to leave India.
 Since her retreat Tenzin Palmo has taken on the cause of equal rights and opportunities for Buddhist nuns.
 In support of this, she spent several years travelling the world fundraising for a new Buddhist nunnery, as her root lama had asked her to do.
-In 2000, the Dongyu Gatsal Ling Nunnery was opened with the purpose of giving education and training to women from Tibet and the Himalayan border regions.
-At this nunnery, Tenzin Palmo also plans to re-establish the extinct lineage of togdenmas, a Drukpa Kagyu yogini order.
+In 2000, Dongyu Gatsal Ling Nunnery was opened with the purpose of giving education and training to women from Tibet and the Himalayan border regions.
+At this nunnery, Tenzin Palmo has also re-established the extinct lineage of Togdenmas, a Drukpa Kagyu yogini order, with four nuns becoming officially recognised as Togdenmas in 2024 after 16 years of retreat within the nunnery.

 Tenzin Palmo is a member of the six member "Committee of Western Bhikshunis", an organisation of senior Western nuns supported by two Advisors from Taiwan – the Ven.
 Bhiksuni Heng-ching Shih, Professor of Philosophy at Taiwan National University [Gelongma ordination 1975 in San Francisco] and Ven.
 Bhikshuni Wu-yin, Vinaya Master.
 It was formed in the autumn of 2005, after the Dalai Lama told Bhikshuni Jampa Tsedroen that the Western bhikshunis should be more involved in helping to establish the bhikshuni ordination in the Tibetan tradition.

+Tenzin Palmo is a strict vegetarian for ethical reasons.

 Recognition

-On 16 February 2008, Tenzin Palmo received the title of Jetsunma (reverend lady) in recognition of her spiritual achievements as a nun and her efforts in promoting the status of female practitioners in Tibetan Buddhism by the head of the Drukpa Lineage, the 12th Gyalwang Drukpa,.
+On 16 February 2008, Tenzin Palmo received the title of Jetsunma (reverend lady) in recognition of her spiritual achievements as a nun and her efforts in promoting the status of female practitioners in Tibetan Buddhism by the head of the Drukpa Lineage, the 12th Gyalwang Drukpa.

+In November 2023, Tenzin Palmo was named to the BBC's 100 Women list, which features 100 inspiring and influential women from around the world.